US forest managers urge revelers to swap fireworks for Silly String, but some say not so fast

 The advice began to pop up in recent weeks, with regional forest officials and the New Mexico State Forestry Division pumping out public service announcements offering alternatives aimed at curbing human-sparked blazes.

-They used a template that echoed similar advice from the National Fire Protection Association and even American Red Cross chapters in others states.
+They used a template that echoed similar advice from the National Fire Protection Association and even American Red Cross chapters in other states.

 “These are alternatives for children and young people to do in lieu of fireworks in their neighborhood or on their property.
 That way we’d like to keep things contained to your property and your neighborhood,” said George Ducker, a spokesman for the State Forestry Division.
 “We’re certainly not advocating folks go out into the forest and, you know, shoot off Silly String.”